ncsu-cga/research.package/_pages/survey.md

 ```
 #### Multiple Choice

-The Multiple Choice question is similar to the Single Choice with the difference that the participant is allowed to choose more than one option from the presented choices.
+The multiple choice question is similar to the Single Choice with the difference that the participant is allowed to choose more than one option from the presented choices.

-The UI representation of this Answer Format looks like this (see that the small hint text below the Title has changed indicating that the participant is allowed to choose more options as well):
+The UI representation of this answer format looks like this (see that the small hint text below the title has changed indicating that the participant is allowed to choose more options as well):

 <img src="https://raw.githubusercontent.com/cph-cachet/research.package/master/documentation/images/AnswerFormats/MultipleChoiceAnswerFormat.png" width="300">

 The creation of a Question Step like that is similar to the Single Choice Answer Format presented above.
-First the [RPChoice](https://pub.dev/documentation/research_package/latest/research_package_model/RPChoice-class.html) objects need to be created and then passed to the the constructor of the [RPChoiceAnswerFormat](https://pub.dev/documentation/research_package/latest/research_package_model/RPChoiceAnswerFormat-class.html) used with the Multiple Choice [ChoiceAnswerStyle](https://pub.dev/documentation/research_package/latest/research_package_model/ChoiceAnswerStyle-class.html) like this:
+First the [`RPChoice`](https://pub.dev/documentation/research_package/latest/research_package_model/RPChoice-class.html) objects need to be created and then passed to the the constructor of the [`RPChoiceAnswerFormat`](https://pub.dev/documentation/research_package/latest/research_package_model/RPChoiceAnswerFormat-class.html) used with the Multiple Choice [`ChoiceAnswerStyle`](https://pub.dev/documentation/research_package/latest/research_package_model/ChoiceAnswerStyle-class.html) like this:

 ```dart
 // Pass the list of choices to the answer format constructor